hashicorp/terraform-website/content/source/docs/cloud/migrate/workspaces.html.md

 Answer "yes".

 Some backends, including the default `local` backend, allow a special `default` workspace that doesn't have a specific name.
-If you previously used a combination of named workspaces and the special `default` workspace, the prompt will next ask you to choose a new name for the `default` workspace, since TFE doesn't support unnamed workspaces:
+If you previously used a combination of named workspaces and the special `default` workspace, the prompt will next ask you to choose a new name for the `default` workspace, since Terraform Cloud doesn't support unnamed workspaces:

 ```
 The "remote" backend configuration only allows named workspaces!